f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

 ## Autoupdate configuration

 Unless you have a special reason to control the update manually, you should setup auto update.
-This reduces the maintaince cost for both F-Droid maintainers and you.
+This reduces the maintenance cost for both F-Droid maintainers and you.
 With auto update enabled, you just need to bump the version and tag a new release.
 F-Droid will check your repo regularly and update the metadata when there is a new version found.
 For Gradle apps